dopo123/bash_divide_float/README.md

 # This is untested.
 Use at your own risk.

 # Purpose
-More easily divide with float in bash
+More easily divide with float in bash to get a decimal

 # Usage: